Post-quantum steering is a stronger-than-quantum resource for information processing

-Steering is another non-classical phenomenon of foundational and practical relevance, which was identified back in the 1930s \cite{schrodinger36} but, unlike Bell nonlocality, only recently caught the attention of the quantum information community \cite{SteeWiseman07,SteeWiseman207}.
+\textbf{Steering.--} Steering is another non-classical phenomenon of foundational and practical relevance, which was identified back in the 1930s \cite{schrodinger36} but, unlike Bell nonlocality, only recently caught the attention of the quantum information community \cite{SteeWiseman07,SteeWiseman207}.
 Steering captures the idea that Alice seemingly remotely `steers' the state of a distant Bob, in a way which has no classical explanation.
 A main feature of a steering experiment is the asymmetric role that the parties play, which makes it particularly suitable as a resource for certain asymmetric information processing tasks \cite{SteeRevSDP,SteeRev}.
-In brief, the simplest steering experiment consist of two distant parties -- Alice and Bob -- which perform local actions on their share of a physical system.
+In brief, the simplest steering experiment consist of two distant parties -- Alice and Bob -- which perform local actions on their \bel{part} of a physical system.
 Unlike in a Bell experiment, though, the parties here perform different types of transformations in their labs: Alice performs a measurement, labelled by $x \in \X$, on her system, and obtains a classical outcome $a \in \A$, whereas Bob performs full tomography of the quantum system and so describes it via a density matrix $\rho^\mathrm{B}_{a|x}$ that is effectively prepared in his lab after Alice's actions.
 In this way, the object of study in these experiments are the ensembles of ensembles (a.k.a.~\textit{assemblages} \cite{pusey2013negativity}) given by $\{\{\sigma_{a|x}\}_{a\in \A}\}_{x \in \X}$, where $\tr{(\sigma_{a|x})}{} = p(a|x)$ and $\sigma_{a|x} = p(a|x) \, \rho^\mathrm{B}_{a|x}$.
 While nonclassical properties of steering within quantum theory have been considerably explored, not much is known about steering beyond quantum theory \cite{pqs,pqsc,pqso,bpqs}.
 One main obstacle for this is the complexity of capturing fundamentally what could be post-quantum about an assemblage of quantum states.
 An operational recast of the steering phenomenon has been recently put forward \cite{pqs,bpqs}, which facilitates a way to articulate the concept of post-quantum assemblages.
-The study of post-quantum steering has only just begun, and, unlike for Bell nonlocality, main fundamental and practical questions are yet to be answered.
-For instance, does there exist a GPT that realises all these post-quantum assemblages?
-Can post-quantum assemblages serve as a resource for information processing tasks in a way that outperforms quantum theory?
+The study of post-quantum steering has only just begun, and, unlike for Bell nonlocality, \bel{important} fundamental and practical questions are yet to be answered. \bel{One such question is:} does there exist a GPT that realises all these post-quantum assemblages?